Most people believe that investing is about getting things right…

 Consider a turkey that is fed every day.
 Every single feeding will firm up the bird’s belief that it is the general rule of life to be fed every day by friendly members of the human race “looking out for its best interests,” as a politician would say.

-On the Wednesday before the afternoon of Thanksgiving, something unexpected will happen to the turkey.
+On the afternoon of the Wednesday before Thanksgiving, something unexpected will happen to the turkey.
 It will incur a revision of belief.

 The turkey problem illustrates what philosophers call the “problem of induction.”

 Inductive reasoning uses past events to forecast the future.

 Put simply, if something has worked a certain way for a long time, you expect it will continue to work that way in the future.

 The sun will rise in the east.
 Cars at intersections will stop at red lights.
 The 5:37 a.m. train into the city will arrive (more or less) on time.